tylerthebuildor/graphqless/README.md

 app.post('/createUser', ({ name }) => db.users.push({ name }));

 // This is the only substantial difference
-// you need ot write a schema that paris to the
+// you need to write a schema that describes the
-// .get and .post functions above
+// .get and .post functions inputs and outputs
 // .get === Query && .post === Mutation
 app.useSchema(`
   type Query {